worldbank/r-econ-visual-library/README.md

 #
 # R Econ Visual Library

 This repository contains graphs created in R to explore impact evaluation data sets and display results.
-The Library plots and codes can be viewed here ( ** add link after creating GitHub Pages ** ).
+The Library plots and codes can be viewed [here](https://worldbank.github.io/r-econ-visual-library/).
 The folders in the repository contain the `.Rmd` files that can be used to replicate the images in the Library.

 ## Contributing
 - If you have suggestions of plots you would like to see in this library and are not currently here, you can open an issue describing your suggestion.